 College Student Living in a Dorm

-Many home or renters policies limit your coverage as a college student to 10% of your parent’s personal property coverage.
+The best renters insurance for college students tends to be cheaper than most home or renters policies because they limit your coverage as a college student to 10% of your parent’s personal property coverage.
 To give you an example of how this might work, if your parents have $100,000 of personal property coverage, as an eligible college student you could receive 10% ($10,000) of coverage for your possessions.
 The exact percentage you’re eligible for varies from policy to policy, so be sure to verify with your parents before you assume you’re covered.

 College Student Living Off Campus